GarciaRonald/TOP-rock-paper-scissors/README.md

 ### 12/8/2025

-This update introduces the following updates:
+This update introduces the following concepts:

 - Git branches
 - DOM manipulation